This is a three-part list of core building blocks that have helped me develop an unwavering white bodied liberation practice.

 - Loop in white children.
 Start with this, this, this, and this.

 - Follow the lead of John Brown and Angelina Grimke.

 - If you influence white kids, get up to speed here and here.

 - Catch a vision for a more just world.

 - Begin with those who are already in your sphere of influence.

-- Reclaim your time while cleaning, exercising, running errands, etc.
+- Consider listening while cleaning, exercising, running errands, etc.

 go deeper, get healthier, and become more effective